 There was an overarching IPC policy and associated procedures in place.
 A review of these documents demonstrated that they were comprehensive and reflected legislation and best practice guidance.
-Dr Hutton and staff had completed refresher training in IPC in keeping with RQIA training guidance.
+Dr Hamilton had completed refresher training in IPC in keeping with RQIA training guidance.

 Review of the premises noted that the clinic was clean, tidy and uncluttered.
 All areas of the clinic reviewed were fully equipped to meet the needs of clients.
-It was confirmed that the consultation rooms had hand washing facilities, adequate supplies of personal protective equipment, liquid soap, alcohol based hand gels and disposable hand towels available.
+It was confirmed that the consultation room had hand washing facilities, adequate supplies of personal protective equipment, liquid soap, alcohol based hand gels and disposable hand towels available.

-Cleaning schedules and records were in place and a monthly cleaning audit is undertaken with the results shared with all relevant staff.
+Cleaning schedules and records were in place and a monthly environment audit is undertaken and reviewed by Dr Hamilton.